hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

 </ol>

 ## Dataset Collection and Cleaning
-<div align ="justify"> The project we are developing uses the “515k-hotel-reviews-data-in-europe” dataset for our models training.
+<div align ="justify"> The project makes use of the “515k-hotel-reviews-data-in-europe” dataset for training the models.
 The data was scraped from Booking.com.
-515,000 people have evaluated and reviewed 1493 upmarket hotels from around Europe in this dataset.
+515,000 people The data comprises of reviews evaluated by 515,000 people for 1493 upmarket hotels in Europe.
 There are 17 feature columns in total, including Hotel Address, Review Date, Average Score, Hotel Name, etc. in the csv file.
-The dataset's unused columns have been removed because our model presently relies only on some columns of information from it.
+The dataset's unused columns have been removed because our model currently relies only on some columns of information from it.
 <br>
 <br>
 Additionally, some of the data samples were just given with the overall ratings rather than a descriptive comments.
-In order to address such review samples, we have updated them with empty strings which ultimately increases the model's confidence on the dataset.
+Since the project concentrates on the user preferences rather than quantitative review value, such data is replaced with an empty string.
 <br>
 <br>
 Screenshots of both the original and modified data sets are provided below.